-The Longest Period of Growing Homelessness In the History of the United States
+The Longest Period of Growing Homelessness in the History of the United States

 Sue Watlov Phillips, M.A.

-Founding member and President of National Coalition for the Homeless (1981- present)

-Founding Board Member, Former President, Minnesota Coalition for the Homeless (1983-2010)

-Founding Board Member and currently the Executive Director of

-MICAH- Metropolitan Interfaith Council on Affordable Housing (1988- present)

-Executive Director, Elim Shelter (1982-1983) and Elim Transitional Housing (1983-2012)

-Served for over 53 years with people experiencing homelessness/housing crises
+(Retired Licensed Psychologist, LICSW, LMFT, CSP) Founding member and Past President of the National Coalition for the Homeless (1981- present) Founding Board Member and a Former President, Minnesota Coalition for the Homeless (1983-2010) Founding Board Member and currently the Executive Director of MICAH- Metropolitan Interfaith Council on Affordable Housing (1988- present) Executive Director, Elim Shelter (1982-1983) and Elim Transitional Housing (1983-2012) In God's service, for over 55 years, working with people experiencing homelessness/housing crises

-Many of us providing services in the late 1970s and early 1980s with people experiencing homelessness warned our political leaders and faith community that if we didn't make significant structural changes, we would be in the mess we are in today.
+Many of us, in the late 1970s and early 1980s, working with people experiencing homelessness warned our political leaders and faith community that if we didn't make significant structural changes, we would be in the mess we are in today.

-Yet, in 2021, the media and many in our society continue to blame people for becoming homeless.
+Yet, in 2023, often the media and many in our society continue to blame people for becoming homeless.